wilsonpage/express-subdomain-handler/README.md

 ##Intro

-Express subdomain handler takes all the headache out of dynamic subdomain routing in [Express](http://expressjs.com).
+express-subdomain-handler takes all the headache out of dynamic subdomain routing in [Express](http://expressjs.com).
 It captures the contents of any subdomain and writes them into the Express req.url.
 This means you can write specific route handlers for subdomain urls.
+As you can see below express-subdomain-handler can manage single or multiple subdomains, you just need to set up the route handlers to catch them.

 ##Examples